UMN-LATIS/elevator/documentation/docs.md

 A file-attachment field.
 This allows users to upload a file their computer.
 JSON controls whether dates and locations should automatically be extracted from uploaded files.

+#### Sidecar Data ####

+Some file formats (movies, 3d objects) will present an additional field when being uploaded.
+In this case of movies, this is where you can add SRT subtitles.
+For 3d Objects, a custom JSON attachment can describe points of interest.
+This format will be documented in a separate application.

 ## Creating a Template ##

 Select "Edit Templates" from the Admin pulldown.
 Click "Create New Template."